Jo-anne: You travel a great deal. Where do you live now?

 Jo-anne: When did you first get in touch with photography?

-Koi: My passion in photography was born when I was four years old and I was playing with my parents’ old Ricoh and Konica cameras.
+Koi: My passion for photography was born when I was four years old and I was playing with my parents’ old Ricoh and Konica cameras.
 I became mesmerised by the mechanisation of the camera and curiously dissected it, unmasking its anatomy.
 I discovered how light travelled through lenses, reflected off mirrors, and exposed part of the light-sensitive emulsion.
 Thus, I learned the elements of photography like aperture, shutter speed, and ASA (ISO) through the most classic way—film.

 Jo-anne: There seems to be an underlying simplicity and calmness in your photographic work.
 Where does this very particular vision stem from?